scarpe-team/space_shoes/README.md

 # SpaceShoes

 SpaceShoes allows embedding Ruby GUI code in your web pages.
-Its based on the old Shoes library by \_why, and by Giovanni Borgh's work on [Scarpe-Wasm](https://github.com/scarpe-team/scarpe-wasm).
+You can embed simple Ruby GUI applications directly or you can write a multi-file application and package it up to be loaded from the page or pages of your choice.

+SpaceShoes is based on [Scarpe](https://github.com/scarpe-team/scarpe), which is a reimplementation of Shoes by [_why the lucky stiff](https://en.wikipedia.org/wiki/Why_the_lucky_stiff).
+It contains a lot of code from [Scarpe-Wasm](https://github.com/scarpe-team/scarpe-wasm) by [Giovanni Borgh](https://github.com/alawysdelta/) and [Noah Gibbs](https://github.com/noahgibbs).

 ## Javascript-Based Installation

 SpaceShoes operates in two ways.
 You can use it in a Ruby application and bundle that into a web site.
 Or you can use it via a Wasm module included from Javascript.

-JS-based installation is useful if you have a single Shoes file with no additional files included, or with only files you can include via URL.
-It's also a great way to experiment with SpaceShoes without a complicated installation.
+JS-based installation is useful if you have a single Shoes file with no additional files included, or with only files you can reference via URL.
+It's a great way to experiment with SpaceShoes without repeated build steps.

+You'll still need to create a Wasm module containing the SpaceShoes code and some default gems and so on.

+    $ space_shoes build-default

 (MORE INSTALL INSTRUCTIONS HERE)

-## Ruby-Based Installation
+## Ruby-Based Applications

 If you want or need multiple files bundled into a Wasm module, you'll start from the Ruby side.